 Return to Course Catalog

 Online Course Catalog Registration is now available for the MTP Fall 2025 catalog.
-Stop by the Main Office today for a copy of the new Print Catalog.
+Any adult aged 18 and older is eligible to register for classes.
+Permission must be granted by MTP prior to registration for younger participants for all classes, except Ageless Adventures.
 ADVANCED SEARCH SIGN IN OR CREATE AN ACCOUNT > Lifestyle & Community > Community

 Community